 Do not be worried about complaining if you think you have been unfairly treated, or rejected for any treatment that you think you should be entitled to.

 If you do not hear back within 8 weeks you can take your claim to the ‘Financial Ombudsman‘.
-The Ombudsman is an independent entity that has the finally say on whether you have been treated fairly by your insurer.
+The Ombudsman is an independent entity that has the final say on whether you have been treated fairly by your insurer.